 Pack Smarter, Not Heavier

-- Comfortable clothing suitable for the climate
+- Dress code suitable for the climate

 - Essential toiletries in travel-size containers